aashishgoyal/perl-spreadsheet-mania/README.md

 **A brief decription of the project:**

 A perl program to generate an excel workbook containing formulae to compute the minimum number of computations required for multiplying a matrix chain.
-The algorithm used is the standard algorithm for this problem using dynamic programming.
+The algorithm used is the commonly used algorithm based on dynamic programming.

 **Steps:**

 1. Make sure you have Spreadsheet::XLSX and Excel::Writer::XLSX modules installed along with all other dependencies.

-2. Run the following command in the terminal/command prompt : perl matrix_mul <excel_filename> <number of matrices to be multiplied>
+2. Run the following command in the terminal/command prompt :
+		`perl matrixChainMult.pl <excel_filename> <number of matrices to be multiplied>`

 3. The format of the excel_file should be as follows:
 		Cells B2, B3, B4 ....... should contain the dimensions of the matrices to be multiplied.
 Here the B(i+1)th, B(i+2)th cell contains the dimensions of the ith matrix.
+The file example_input.xlsx is provided for reference.

 **Result:**